 - They provide limited information.
 These tests are most beneficial when combined with a physical examination and evaluation of your medical history.

-- Faulty results can occur.
-These may be caused by many factors including human error, inaccurate testing, medications you take, or something you ate or drank prior to testing.
+- Faulty results can be caused by many factors, including human error, medications you take, or something you ate or drank prior to testing.

 A medical professional should always analyze the results of a metabolism test.
 At-home tests may provide information that will inform your doctor about your overall health or signify the need for additional testing.